baldurk/renderdoc/docs/getting_started/quick_start.rst

     The Event Browser

-More details can be found on the :doc:`event_browser` page.
+More details can be found on the :doc:`../window/event_browser` page.

 .. |timeline_marker| image:: ../images/timeline_marker.png